xyos/representation/source.md

 ## Intro: Polygonal Meshes Modes

  1. Immediate Mode
-    * lists of objects to be rendered are NOT saved by the lib
+    * lists of objects to be rendered are NOT saved by GL
     * each frame: app must re-issue all drawing commands
     * Maximum control and flexibility by the app

  2. Retained Mode
-    * lists of objects to be rendered are saved by the lib
+    * lists of objects to be rendered are saved by GL
     * each frame: app calls -> update model
-    * Allows the lib to optimize rendering (when, processing,...)
+    * Allows GL to optimize rendering (when, processing,...)

 N:
 + Immediate Mode -> app must re-issue all drawing commands required to describe the entire scene